How Federal Income Tax Is Calculated

 2026 Federal Tax Brackets: All Filing Statuses

-The IRS adjusts federal income tax brackets annually for inflation under a process called inflation indexing.
-For tax year 2026, the brackets are:
+The IRS adjusts federal income tax brackets every year for inflation — a process called inflation indexing.
+Here are the 2026 brackets across all three main filing statuses, sourced directly from IRS Publication 15-T:

 Standard Deduction: The First Reduction Before Brackets Apply